Hello again! It is the blog How Unique Japan! How are you?

 Surprisingly, they were for a solution to the road traffic problem.

 A long time ago (around the Heian era), higher-class people did not use their feet to move to their next destination.
-Although, it would be very close, like next door.
-What did they do for it?
-They used the OXCART instead.

 They (nobility people) struggled to solve the situation by several methods.

-The solution was to show their family name each other to ensure which passenger was in a higher class (basically, they put the name on the cargo).
-One lower passenger made a way after they got sure.
+The solution was to give their family name for recognition, for which the passenger was in a higher class (basically, they put the name on the cargo).
+Yap.
+It was like a name tag.

 Why did they become popular?